Acting as if it were impossible to fail is the formula which turns us from frustration to success. – Unknown

-When you have a clear, structured and organized environment, then you also have a clear, structured and organized life, and as a result you have a clear, structured and organized mind.
-When you’re organized you think about things differently, and as a result you will approach your frustrations in a more structured and organized way.
+When you have a clear, structured and organized environment, then you also have a clear, structured and organized life, and as a result, you have a clear, structured and organized mind.
+When you’re organized you think about things differently, and as a result, you will approach your frustrations in a more structured and organized way.
 This can help you to think more clearly and effectively about the frustrating events and circumstances of your life.
-Likewise it can also help you to overcome your frustrations with greater ease.
+Likewise, it can also help you to overcome your frustrations with greater ease.

 All of this comes back to simplification.
 Spend time simplifying your life, your actions, your behaviors, your decisions and your thought process.
 Often your frustrations will build-up because your life is just too complicated.
-There are so many things happening, and you just can’t see the forest through the trees.
+There are so many things happening, and you just can’t see the forest for the trees.
 No wonder you’re frustrated.
 Taking time to simplify your life will help to minimize the impact of frustration.

 Collect the Necessary Resources